Nir-Harel/Exercise-chat-project/README.md

 # Exercise-chat-projects
-This a repository for a chat program using winforms
+This is a repository for a chat program using winforms